Working with datasets

 You can delete a dataset only if it is:

-- Not enabled in any of your projects.
+- Not enabled in the current project.

 - Not used in other projects.